AndreErizGuintu/ipt-prelims/README.md

 ## ✨ Features

 ✅ User authentication (login & register with Clerk)
-✅ Upload images with a name & description
+✅ Upload images with a Title & description
-✅ View uploaded images in a gallery
+✅ View uploaded images in a Form of a Note
 ✅ Delete images you’ve uploaded
 ⚠️ Update functionality **coming soon**